bonsai trees

 ficus microcarpa ginseng

-Also known as Retusa or Ginseng, this bonsai has an s-curved trunk, and it’s prevalent amongst beginners (3).
+Also known as Retusa or Ginseng, the ficus bonsai has an s-curved trunk, and it’s prevalent amongst beginners (3).

 Jade Bonsai Tree